Schebler's 3-run HR leads Reds past Dodgers

 Scooter Gennett had three hits, but his run of consecutive games with a home run ended at four, one shy of tying a franchise record.

-The Dodgers took a 2-0 lead in the fourth inning and led 3-1 after five before the Reds took advantage of the Los Angeles bullpen.
+The Dodgers scored single runs in the third and fourth inning to take a 2-0 lead and led 3-1 after five before the Reds took advantage of the Los Angeles bullpen.
 Dodgers starter Ross Stripling gave up two runs on six hits over 5 1/3 innings, with a career-high seven strikeouts.

 With Stripling at 79 pitches in the sixth, the Dodgers replaced the spot starter with JT Chargois (1-1), who gave up three runs on four hits while recording just one out.
 He also allowed an inherited runner from Stripling to score.